-Closing the Gap, employment for Aboriginal peoples
+- Closing the Gap, employment for Aboriginal peoples - Equality for women in non-traditional roles - Increasing cultural diversity in the workforce - Ensuring an inclusive workplace that is accessible to everyone

-- Equality for women - Increasing cultural diversity in the workforce - Ensuring an inclusive workplace that is accessible to everyone - Social and economic benefits to the community.
+Social and economic benefits to the community.

 Information and resources to support organisations to include these can be found at Appendix A.